The Editor Suggests :

 uliyay: (n) Baptism.
 QP

-ulluchu: (n) The ulluchu has symbolic significance, usually appearing in artworks in scenes relating to war and the ritual drinking of a prisoner's blood, a common practice in the Moche culture.
-The ulluchu fruit is laden with symbolism, usually appearing in scenes relating to war and the ritual drinking of a prisoner's blood.
+ulluchu: (n) The ulluchu fruit is laden with symbolism, usually appearing in artworks in scenes relating to war and the ritual drinking of a prisoner's blood, a common practice in the Moche culture.
 One theory suggests that the ulluchu, part of the papaya family with anticoagulant properties, is useful in forestalling blood clotting before a prisoner's blood was consumed.
 WHR

 droppedImage.pict droppedImage.pict